-If successful, your claim provides you with a lump sum payment to help get you back on your feet; lost past income, lost earning capacity, any medical expenses and your future care needs can all be compensated.
+If successful, your claim provides you with a lump sum payment to help get your life back on track, and can be used for covering expenses incurred due to your loss of income, as well as any medical expenses and future care needs.

-However, making a TPD insurance claim and accessing your benefits isn't always a quick and easy process.
+Unfortunately, making a TPD insurance claim and accessing your benefits isn't always a quick and easy process.
 Claims are commonly rejected as insurers and super fund providers try to avoid making payouts.
-However, there are a few simple guidelines you can follow to minimise your chances of having a claim rejected.

-Although each insurance and superannuation policy will have different requirements, some common reasons people fall ineligible include:
+Although each insurance and superannuation policy will have different requirements, some common reasons for rejecting a TPD claim include:

 - Submitting a personal complaint to your insurance or superannuation provider;

-- Sending a written complaint to the Financial Ombudsman Service.
+- Sending a written complaint to the Financial Ombudsman Service; or

 Shine Lawyers – we’re here to help